Freddsle/fedRBE/docs/reproduce.md

 - Report files: In `evaluation_data/[dataset]/after/individual_results/`, detailed logs and correction reports can be found.

 _Note: The script may take some time to complete, depending on the dataset size and the number of clients.
 It usually takes a few hours upto a day.
 _Note 2: To process this dataset one need >16GB RAM.
-To skip the correction on microarray datasets, comment the corresponding lines in the script (generate_fedrbe_corrected_datasets.py, search for `experiments.append(microarray_experiment)` to find the relevant 4 lines of code)._
+To skip the correction on ovarian_cancer datasets, comment the corresponding lines in the script (generate_fedrbe_corrected_datasets.py, search for `experiments.append(ovarian_cancer_experiment)` to find the relevant 4 lines of code)._
 _Note 3: This was already performed and the fedRBE corrected data is stored in the repository.
 You can skip this if you just want to look at the results._